sailor4242/kafka-flink-cassandra/README.md

+_Under construction_

-Pet project to experiment with kafka, flink & cassandra
+Pet project to experiment with kafka, flink, cassandra with scala and it's ecosystem.

- start up optional steps ( for latest windows OS) in case you install all the environment inside your OS ( in case you use Docker containers skill the steps below ) :
- - `cd C:\zookeeper-3.4.12`
- - `zkServer.cmd`
- - `cd C:\kafka_2.12-2.1.0`
+Project itself represents a market data flow from websocket client to kafka and cassandra with some underlying transformations.

+To set up the environment (kafka, cassandra) just simply run:
- - `.\bin\windows\kafka-server-start.bat .\config\server.properties`
+- `sbt docker:stage`
- - `cassandra -f`
+- `docker-compose up`

+from the projects root.
+Make sure all necessary ports are available

-### Websocket server
+#### Websocket server

-To be in control over the incomning data I've setup a websocket server that reads from a huge CSV file and post each line in regular intervals to it's clients
+To be in control over the incomning data I've setup a websocket server that reads from huge CSV files and posts each line to it's clients

-Run:

-`sbt "project websocket-server" "run"`

-### Kafka

-Start Kafka on Docker with zookeeper

-`docker run -d -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=127.0.0.1 --env ADVERTISED_PORT=9092 --name kafka johnnypark/kafka-zookeeper`

-`ADVERTISTED_HOST` was set to `127.0.0.1`, which will allow other containers to be able to run Producers and Consumers.

-Setting `ADVERTISED_HOST` to `localhost`, `127.0.0.1`, or `0.0.0.0` will work great only if Producers and Consumers are started within the `kafka` container itself, or if you are using DockerForMac (like me) and you want to run Producers and Consumers from OSX.

-### Websocket client -> Kafka Producer
+##### Websocket client -> Kafka Producer

-When websocket server & kafka are running we can run the websocket client / kafka producer

-`sbt "project websocket-client-kafka" "run"`
+Client to split data by tickers and push them to kafka topics

+##### Kafka Consumer -> Flink -> Cassandra

+A consumer for Flink to read and transform ticks into bars and then save them to cassandra

-### User Rest Server
+##### User Rest Server

+REST server to interact with users

+Query examples :

 Create user account:
 `POST localhost:8081/account`
 `Body: {"firstName": "Joe", lastName: "Johnes""}`

 Get user account:
 `GET localhost:8081/account/{uid}`

-### Kafka Consumer -> Flink -> Cassandra

-Have a kafka consumer to Flink read from the kafka stream for :
-- process the data
-- store the results in cassandra

 ### Cassandra

-`docker run --name cassandra  -d -p 9042:9042 cassandra ` cassandra prep STEPS:
+ Schema preparation queries:

  `docker exec -it cassandra cqlsh -e "CREATE KEYSPACE IF NOT EXISTS test_keyspace WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 1 };"`